-Women empowerment is an important factor in development, poverty reduction, and improvements in the standard of living.
-This chapter presents information on factors that affect the status of women in society: control over cash earnings, earnings relative to those of their husband, and participation in decision-making.
+Women empowerment is an important factor in development, poverty reduction, and improvement of the living standard.
+This chapter presents information on factors that affect the women status in society: control over their own cash earnings, and cash earnings of their husband, as well as participation in decision-making.